unfoldingWord/unfoldingWord.github.io-old/pages/about/translation.md

 the common property of the Church?”** (p.
 29).
 This question is considered in light of how and when the Bible became restricted by copyright.
 The document then addresses the question: **“Does the Bible need to be protected?”** (p.
-33).The implications of these topics are exceedingly important for Bible translation and addressed in detail (p.
+33).
+The implications of these topics are exceedingly important for Bible translation and addressed in detail (p.
 39) before considering the role of parachurch organizations in the Digital Age (p.
 42) and describing new opportunities in publishing and authentication